 The snow is gone, finals are done, kubb is being played, and the mosquitoes are out.
-It must be summer.
-And, with summer comes one of the great traditions that we as Americans hold dear.
+It must be summer!
+With summer comes one of the great traditions that we as Americans hold dear.
 Not grilling out and music festivals (but those are good too), but the Fourth of July Fireworks.
 It is the one day a year where it is okay to strain your neck as you stare at the sky.
 Eau Claire has an impeccable fireworks display every year, but you don't exactly need to fight the crowds for a good view.
 Here are the top five places to watch the fireworks in Eau Claire while we continue to practice social distancing:

 3. Lakeview Cemetery.
 Don't let this one freak you out.
-Yes it's a cemetery, but there is a park portion as well.
-This is the portion right along Cameron Street.
-It is a beautiful park across the lake from Carson.
-Some people know about this, and others don't but, now you do!
-It may be a little spooky and out of the ordinary but, you can see the fireworks perfectly and traffic will be a bit lighter per se, but it is close to a cemetery.
-I think that it is a perfect spot to watch fireworks.
+Yes, it's a cemetery, but there is a park portion as well that is right along Cameron Street.
+It is a beautiful park across the lake from Carson Park.
+Some people know about this and others don't but, now you do!
+It may be a little spooky and out of the ordinary but, you can see the fireworks perfectly and can socially distance!